Shikaga/PitchBlackAnalysis/index.md

 > `RIDDICK: "just me and this no name world"`
 > `RIDDICK: "got to find that animal side again"`

-We can see where the film is trying to go.
+In another film, breaking the fourth wall like tin would seem juvenile and self indulgent.
+And yet, it is those very characteristics which make it fit in so well in at this place in time.
+We can feel what the film is trying to do.
 And so it hurts all the more when we see it fail.

 Riddick starts the film, without any real motivations.
 He has been betrayed by the Necromongers, but does not seem to hold any real antagonism towards them. *Riddick* is not about his thirst for vengeance upon those who tried to kill him.

 In fact, at the start of the film, Riddick seems to have to come to a certain peace with his own existence.
-He seems perfectly happy with his hermetic life, and animal companion.
+He seems perfectly happy with his hermetic life and animal companion.

-There is a certain rhyme with how *Chronicles* starts, where he is also living an isolated life, communing with nature, as inhospitable as it may be.
-In fact, when we see him here, we can only assume that this is Riddick's natural state.
+There is a certain repetition here, with how *Chronicles* starts, where he is also living an isolated life, communing with nature, as inhospitable as it may be.
+In fact, when we see him here, we one might start to believe that this is Riddick's natural state.

-After losing not only Jack and Imam in the previous film, but also being betrayed in his quest for his home planet of Furya, perhaps Riddick has decided that he wants to withdraw from the universe that seems to always have treated him cruelly.
+After losing not only Jack and The Imam in the previous film, but also being betrayed in his quest for his home planet of Furya, perhaps Riddick has decided that he wants to withdraw from the universe that seems to always have treated him cruelly.

 And it seems as though he would have been happy to continue this way, if he could.
 Riddick finds a well stocked mercenary station, a potential way of the planet.
 But while he takes some of the food and supplies, he shows no interest in escaping.

 But of course, things can never be that simple.
-Soon enough Riddick sees the brewing clouds, and can sense that it is time for him to move on again.
-With no other obvious choices available to him, he returns to the mercenary station, and activates the emergency beacon, summoning bounty hunters to arrest him.
+Soon enough Riddick see the literal and metaphorical clouds on the horizon and he senses that it is time for him to move on again.
+With no other obvious choices available to him, he returns to the mercenary station and activates the emergency beacon, summoning bounty hunters to arrest him.

 In a way, it is a real shame that this is the direction that the film had to go, because it was this "forty days in the desert" that was the most interesting part of *Riddick*, however brief it was.